 Carl Sederholm--Carl grew up in Long Beach, California and currently lives in Pleasant Grove, Utah.
 By day, he works as a professor and teaches a variety of classes, including one on American Horror literature and film.
 He has been a fan of heavy metal music since 1984 when he first heard Def Leppard, Ozzy Osbourne, and Iron Maiden.
 He discovered Metallica when a record store clerk encouraged him to buy Ride the Lightning instead of Motorhead's No Remorse--he's never been the same.
 His other favorite bands include Megadeth, Testament, Armored Saint, Dio, Black Sabbath, and Mastodon.
 He loves all styles of metal, but has a special love for thrash, sludge, and anything influenced by Sabbath.
 Despite his California roots, he doesn't like glam, so don't ask.
 He plays the guitar, bass, and the banjo.
 He is married and has one son.

-Mark Antony Rossi-Mark's poetry, criticism, fiction, creative nonfiction and photography have appeared in The Antigonish Review, Anak Sastra, Bareback Magazine, Black Heart Review, Brain of Forgetting, Deep Water Literary Journal, Dirty Chai, Enclave, Expound, Farther Stars Than, Flash Fiction, Gravel, Indian Periodical, Japanophile, Journal of Microliterature, Kulchur Creative Journal, Mad Swirl, On The Rusk, Purple Patch, Scrivener Creative Review, Sentiment Literary Journal, Snapdragon, Syzygy Poetry Journal, The Sacrificial, Toad Suck Review, Transnational, Vine Leaves Literary Journal, Wild Quarterly and Yellow Chair Review and hundreds others in fifteen countries.
+Mark Antony Rossi-Mark's poetry, criticism, fiction, creative nonfiction and photography have appeared in The Antigonish Review, Anak Sastra, Bareback Magazine, Black Heart Review, Brain of Forgetting, Deep Water Literary Journal, Dirty Chai, Enclave, Expound, Farther Stars Than, Flash Fiction, Gravel, Indian Periodical, Japanophile, Journal of Microliterature, Kulchur Creative Journal, Mad Swirl, On The Rusk, Purple Patch, Scrivener Creative Review, Sentiment Literary Journal, Snapdragon, Syzygy Poetry Journal, The Sacrificial, Toad Suck Review, Transnational, Vine Leaves Literary Journal, Wild Quarterly and Yellow Chair Review and hundreds others in fifteen countries, as well as the recently launched online literary journal Ariel Chart .
 He maintains a weekly ethics column for a global Indian publication and a monthly arts column for a British site.
 His most recent plays "Vital Spark" and "Eye of the Needle" were produced in New York, New York and Liverpool, England.
 He is the author of the paperback future science book "The Intruder Bulletins: The Dark Side of Technology" and eight other electronic titles carried on Amazon.
 A lifelong progressive metal enthusiast has traveled the world and has seen numerous acts in concert often in their homeland: The Scorpions, Accept, Running Wild, Magnum, Treat, Europe, Motley Crue, Ratt, Dokken, Vengeance, Iron Maiden, Dio, Def Leppard, Helloween.
 And has met a number of musicians, by design and accident, such as Dave Mustaine (Megadeth), King Diamond, Dio and wife Wendy, Ian from Anthrax, John Bush from Armored Saint.
 Born and raised in Hoboken, NJ he currently lives in Coastal Georgia with his wife and two young sons.
 Back to Top